50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-CSS variables, also known as custom properties, allow for the definition and use of variables within CSS stylesheets.
-Unlike traditional variables used in programming languages, CSS variables are scoped to the element they are defined in and can be dynamically updated using JavaScript.
+CSS variables, sometimes referred to as custom properties, allow variables to be defined and utilized within CSS stylesheets.
+Unlike conventional variables used in programming languages, CSS variables are scoped to the element in which they are defined and can be dynamically changed using JavaScript.
+Because changes to one variable’s value automatically affect all of its uses, this feature promotes uniformity across stylesheets and makes global modifications easier to apply.
+CSS variables are a helpful tool for modular and maintainable design.

 25. Explain the concept of the z-index property in CSS3.